-If your living space is already squished, you might think composting is out of the question.
+If your living space is already squished, you might think composting is out of the question and rubbish removal is your only option.
 But there are two easy ways to compost indoors.
 One way is called vermicomposting, which, as the name implies, employs the help of worms to break down the organic matter.
 This site provides great step-by-step instructions on how to start one, but the idea is simple: Get a bin with a lid, fill it with soil and red wiggler worms, and dump your organic matter in there.
 The worms will do the work to break down your garbage into something called castings, which are extremely rich in nutrients.
 Then you can transplant your castings into potted plants or a small garden.

 Its a way of thinking/ behaving… Call us today to help you reduce the waste in your world